wp-plugins/visualize-advanced-features/readme.txt

 1. Have you verified that you activated the plugin?
 1. Are you using the Visual Rich Editor?
-1.1 Check Users -> Your Profile, the top checkbox should be checked.
+1. Check Users -> Your Profile, the top checkbox should be checked.
 1. You may need to clear your browser's local cache (ctrl-F5 in Firefox, for example)

 == Screenshots ==

-1. See the pretty new button on the right?  (circled in Red for our non-color blind friends)
+1. See the pretty new button on the right?
+It is circled in Red for our non-color blind friends

 == Thank You ==